The Comfort Zone

 Anyone can call the Crisis Mobile Unit if they are concerned for themselves or someone else, by calling 773 614-4002

-The Crisis Team aim to respond to all calls and referrals as quickly as possible, and generally within 60 to 90 minute of receiving the referral.
+The Crisis Team aim to respond to all calls and referrals as quickly as possible, and generally respond within 15 to 60 minutes of receiving the referral.

 Factors that may impact response time include: